 Poorly differentiated neuroendocrine carcinoma is a type of cancer.
 It starts from the neuroendocrine cells normally found in the colon.
 Neuroendocrine carcinoma can develop anywhere along the length of the colon (from the cecum to the rectum).
 These are aggressive cancers that often present at a late stage (the tumour is often large, or the cancer cells have already traveled to a distant body site).

 Neuroendocrine carcinoma is divided into two groups depending on how the cells look under the microscope.
 These two groups are called small cell carcinoma and large cell carcinoma.
+As the names suggest, small cell carcinoma is made up of small tumour cells with very little cytoplasm.
+Large cell carcinoma is made up of much larger tumour cells with more cytoplasm and round pieces of genetic material called nucleoli.

 Some tumours have features of both small cell and large cell carcinoma.
 In this situation your pathologist may simply call the tumour a poorly differentiated neuroendocrine carcinoma.